Written by Tammie White, Principal Broker/Owner of Franklin Homes Realty LLC

 If you are considering several options other than Franklin, a lot of research can be done online.
 With syndication of property listings, you have a wonderful opportunity to see how much bang you can get for your buck, without ever leaving your home.
 You can also research schools and employment opportunities.

 After some research, you may consider a visit here.
 I encourage buyers to do that.
 Buyers sometimes think Franklin is a small, rural community.
-In reality, we are a city of 77,000 people located within 15 miles of Nashville.
-Our median single-family home price for 2020 was $560,000 for approximately 2,800 square feet.
+In reality, we are a city of approximately 90,000 people located within 15 miles of Nashville.
+Our median single-family home price for 2021 is $673K for approximately 2,850 square feet.

 Many of our neighborhoods are much like the neighborhoods found in the suburbs of Chicago or other big cities.
 Trying to find newer houses on large one-acre-plus lots is difficult.
 I remember moving here in 2006.
 We thought we could buy a newer home on 1-2 acres for $250K.
 That didn't exist then, and it doesn't exist now.